frontity/frontity/packages/file-settings/README.md

 ## Settings File

-The file must be located in the root directory of the project, it must be named `frontity.settings.ts` or `frontity.settings.js`, and it needs to export an serializable object.
+The file must be located in the root directory of the project, it must be named `frontity.settings.ts` or `frontity.settings.js`, and it needs to export a serializable object.

-The settings exported can be **mono settings**:
+The settings exported can be **mono settings** (only one):

 ```ts
 {